Guide to rabbits and hares: what's the difference, where to see and species history

 The idea of the Easter bunny comes from ancient pagan religions of northern Europe.
 The goddess Eostre (or Eastre) presided over spring festivals and the hare was believed to be her favourite animal.
 Hares and rabbits also symbolised the fruitfulness and fecundity of spring and, with the appearance of many birds’ eggs at the same time, the ideas of Easter bunnies, eggs and new life have become intertwined.
 Where chocolate comes in is another story…

 In medieval and early modern times, the rabbit was a symbol for lust and portrayed as a companion of goddess of love in works of art such as Cosimo’s painting of Venus.
 It's still seen in literature, film and TV with the likes of Peter Rabbit, Watership Down and, for very young viewers, Bing.

 There are three types of hare in the UK: the brown hare Lepus europaeus, the mountain hare Lepus timidus and the Irish hare Lepus timidus hibernicus, which as its Latin name suggests, is a subspecies of the mountain hare.

 The brown hare is the most common and you’re most likely to see these on arable farmland and large, flat expanses of grassland.
 The open plains of Suffolk, Norfolk and Cambridgeshire are a stronghold for brown hares, as are the Marlborough Downs in Wiltshire.

 Brown hares have golden brown fur and a white belly, and they have long ears with black tips.
 At full pelt, they can reach speeds of up to 40 miles per hour.

-Hares are the fastest land mammals in the country, and some have been recorded running at up to 72kmh (45mph) to escape danger.
+Hares are the fastest land mammals in the country, and some have been recorded running at up to 72kph (45mph) to escape danger.